Chic African Culture Africa Factbook

 29. Mount Kilimanjaro is the highest mountain on the continent.
 It towers over 19,300 feet, which is so tall that glaciers can be found at its summit even though the mountain is near the equator.

-31. Namibia’s Twyfelfontein is a UNESCO World Heritage Site since June 2007.
+31. Namibia’s Twyfelfontein has been a UNESCO World Heritage Site since June 2007.
 Twyfelfontein has one of the largest concentrations of rock engravings in Africa.
-Twyfelfontein carvings are wide-ranging from animals to people to ritual practices to scenes of daily life over at least 2,000 years.
+Twyfelfontein carvings range from animals to people to ritual practices to scenes of daily life over at least 2,000 years.

 32. Oral traditions are important in African history and culture.
-One such oral tradition takes the form of hand-clapping games played by children throughout the African continent.
+One such oral tradition is hand-clapping games played by children throughout the African continent.

-33. Over 25%, all languages are spoken only in Africa with over 2,000 languages spoken on the continent.
+33. Over 25% of all languages are spoken only in Africa, with over 2,000 languages spoken on the continent.

 34. Rwanda and Nigeria are the top two most densely populated African countries.